nus-cs2103-AY2324S1/tp/docs/team/sk2001git.md

 # Project: JABPRO

 ## Overview
-JABPro aims to solve the problem of HR managers having to sort through tons of job applications.
+JABPro aims to solve the problem of HR managers having to manage and sort through tons of job applications.

-It makes their life easier by allowing them to easily fetch important info about job applicants such as their contact details, application status etc. It serves as a one-stop addressbook for job applications.
+The problem that we have identified included:
+1. Visual Noise and Clutter (Through the use of Excel or other programmes where rows of data are displayed)
+2. Lack of a way to easily compare candidates (Having to manually compare rows of data or need to search up statistical formulas)

+These are the two problems I have seeked to tackle in this TP project.
+The features that I have implemented to tackle these problems are:
+1. `view` command to view a candidate's details in a separate panel (to reduce visual noise and clutter) whereby the candidate's details are displayed in full in a very organised and formatted manner.
+This creates a very clean and organised view for the user to easily read and process the information stored for the viewed person.

+2. `filter` command to filter candidates based on statistical metrics and values.
+Whereby the user can filter and display candidates whose value is greater than or equal to the specified value for the specified statistic metric.
+This allows the user to easily compare candidates based on their performance for a particular tag.
+We use tag as a way to tag assessments that the candidate has taken.
+This allows the user to easily compare candidates based on their performance for a particular assessment.

+In order to implement filter, there was a need to implement summary statistics.
+This is because the filter command relies on the summary statistics to filter candidates based on their performance for a particular assessment.
+Additionally, we needed to implement additional parameters to `edit` command to allow the user to edit the score of a candidate for a particular assessment.
+This is because the summary statistics relies on the score of the candidate for a particular assessment to calculate the summary statistics.

+Thereby additional enhancement that I have implemented to support filter are:
+1. Overloading the current `edit` command to edit the score of a candidate for a particular assessment.
+2. Summary Statistic

+For this TP project, I have mainly been in charge of the UI.
+This is due to extensive interaction needed for the `View` and `Summary Statistic` panels
+Nonetheless, I have also contributed greatly to backend features such as `Remark`, `Edit`, `Filter`, `Summary Statistic` This has allowed me to gain experience and understanding of the backend and frontend of the application and thus can be considered a full stack developer.

+For the team administration, I have acted as the work manager, ensuring that everyone is on track to meet the deadlines and objectives.
+In terms of the UG and DG, I have been in charge of the overall structure and formatting of the UG and DG.
+This is to ensure that the UG and DG is consistent and easy to read for the user.

 ## Summary of Contributions
 **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=sk2001git&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=sk2001git&tabRepo=AY2324S1-CS2103T-W09-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 **Enhancement implemented**:
 * Remark command
-* Edit command (for remark, scores)
+* Edit command (for scores)
 * Filter command
 * View command
-* Summary statistic panel
+* Summary Statistic
 * UI for View Panel and Summary statistic panel

 **Contribution to the UG**:
+* Updated UG for the `add` command
 * Updated UG for the `remark` command
 * Updated UG for the `filter` command
 * Updated UG for the `view` command
 * Updated UG for the `edit` command
 * Updated UG for the `Summary Statistic` section
-* Updated UG for the `add` command

 **Contribution to DG**:
-* Contributed to DG for writing in User Stories for week 7
+* Contributed to DG for writing User Stories
 * Contributed to DG for non-functional requirements
-* Contributed to DG for glossary
 * Contributed to DG for use cases regarding to add and remark features
-* Contributed to DG for architecture diagram for UI
+* Contributed to DG for architecture diagram for UI, Storage, Model
-* Contributed to DG for feature implementation details for view.
+* Contributed to DG for feature implementation details for `view`.

 **Contribution to team-based tasks**:
 * Keeping track of deadlines and objectives